zdravkov/kendo-docs/api/wrappers/jsp/panelBar.md

         <kendo:panelBar-activate>
             <script>
                 function(e) {
-                    // Code to handle the Activate event.
+                    // Code to handle the activate event.
                 }
             </script>
         </kendo:panelBar-activate>
     </kendo:panelBar>

 ### <kendo:panelBar-collapse>

 Triggered when an item of a PanelBar is collapsed.